As we start 2026 prospective homebuyers are keenly observing mortgage interest rate trends to make informed decisions.

 Several key elements are shaping the mortgage rate environment:

-Inflation Trends: April’s inflation rate showed a slight decline to 2.3% year-over-year.
+Inflation Trends: US inflation rate was 2.7% for the 12 months ending Dev 2025, remaining steady from the previous month, with the core rate (excluding food and energy) at 2.6%, the lowest 4 years.
 However, ongoing tariff impacts, particularly on Chinese goods, may exert upward pressure on prices, complicating the inflation outlook.

 Economic Indicators: A robust labor market and steady home prices contribute to the current mortgage rate levels.
 However, any signs of economic downturn could prompt a reevaluation of rate policies.